KaiChen1998/GeoDiffusion/README.md

 ### 3. Launch batch inference

-Different from the more user-friendly inference demo provided in, here we provide the scripts to run batch inference on a whole dataset.
+Different from the more user-friendly inference demo provided [here](https://github.com/KaiChen1998/GeoDiffusion?tab=readme-ov-file#detection-data-generation-with-geodiffusion), in this section we provide the scripts to run batch inference throughout a dataset.
 Note that the inference settings might differ for different checkpoints.
-We encourage readers to check the `generation_configs.json` file under each pre-trained checkpoint for more details.
+We encourage readers to check the `generation_config.json` file under each pre-trained checkpoint in the [Model Zoo](https://github.com/KaiChen1998/GeoDiffusion/tree/main?tab=readme-ov-file#download-pre-trained-models) for more details.

 ```bash
 # COCO-Stuff